April 20, 2012

 A compounded animal drug is not FDA-approved.
 This means FDA has not evaluated the safety and effectiveness of the compounded drug or the adequacy of the manufacturing process.

-After human pergolide products were removed from the market in May 2007, FDA exercised enforcement discretion by allowing, in appropriate circumstances, the compounding of the human product for use in horses.
+After human pergolide products were removed from the market in May 2007, FDA exercised enforcement discretion by allowing, in appropriate circumstances, the compounding of products from bulk pergolide for use in horses.
 With the approval of PRASCEND, the conditions under which the agency previously exercised enforcement discretion no longer exist.
 Please see FDA’s statement on the compounding of pergolide products for animal use.

 You may have specific patients that need pergolide in strengths or dosage forms not offered by PRASCEND.
 In these limited cases, pergolide can be legally compounded by using FDA-approved PRASCEND as the source of the active pharmaceutical ingredient.
 Please find additional requirements for legal animal drug compounding at Title 21, Code of Federal Regulations, Section 530.13.